|$23/day||Economy station wagon|

 Compact (Ford Focus or similar) is the most frequently booked rental car type in Croatia.

-Based on ratings and reviews from real users on KAYAK, the best car rental companies in Croatia are ACTIVE RENT A CAR (10.0, 1 reviews), ORYX (10.0, 1 reviews), and AVAX (9.6, 2 reviews).
+Based on ratings and reviews from real users on KAYAK, the best car rental company in Croatia is Sixt (7.2, 207 reviews).

 Take a look at our extensive car rental location map to find the best rental cars near you.

 On average a rental car in Croatia costs $309 per week ($44 per day).